Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 * Several tables with many attributes will be required to maintain the data for this project.
 All tables will have a unique ID as the primary key for the table.
     * **Users table:** The Users table will require a distinct and unique email address, and salted/hashed passwords will also be stored.
 Two user types will be supported- regular clients who sign up from the web application and administrators who will have access backend functionality, which can be defined as a tinyint and treated as a boolean in the business logic of the application.
 Account status (such as bans or strikes against the account) will also be stored.
 Note that users can have zero-to-many relationships with the Sublets, Reviews, and Favorites tables.
     * **Sublets table:** Analogous to postings, the Sublets table will include address information (longitude/latitude as provided by Google’s Maps API), availability date, pricing, and so on.
 An individual sublet posting will be owned by a User through their distinct ID as a foreign key.
 As the ‘Wanted’ feature would cover many of the same attributes as a regular sublet, conditional logic or a ‘boolean’-treated field would determine whether a Sublet record is for a physically offered sublet, or a sublet-wanted ad.
-    * **Reviews table:** Reviews will have foreign keys for both the owning User as well as the Sublet record it is for and the User owning that sublet, preventing it from being invalidated when a posting is removed.
+    * **Reviews table:** Reviews will have foreign keys for both the owning User as well as the target user record it is for, preventing it from being invalidated when a posting is removed.
 It will also include a text field for the review content as well as an integer column for rating.
     * **Favorites table:** The Favorites table will include foreign keys on both Users and Sublets, allowing a User to look up several Sublet records that were of interest to them at some point.
 This is a simple join table, and no other information should be required.

 Additional tables, such as those related to Auction/Bidding type listings may be added to support the product roadmap as features are implemented.
 Indexes will applied to all uniquely identifying fields such as ID’s (as well as other fields of import, such as email addresses or location data) to ensure fast lookups for individual and related records.

 ### 3.4.
 Portability
 We must create a functional web page that is accessible on all devices, and because of the web-based nature, we must ensure compatibility with the largest browsers: Google Chrome, FireFox, Edge, and Safari.
 This means that there should be no issue with accessing the project Windows, Mac OS X, or Linux.
 There will be a mobile friendly version of the site.
+* **Server-Side:** Use of a well-supported, platform agnostic language and framework such as Python/Django are recommended.
+Clients do not need to support these technologies as they will be accessing the application through their web browser.
+* **Client-Side:** Clients will need to have a modern web browser with support for HTML5, CSS, and JavaScript.

+### 3.5.
+Performance Requirements
+This application is intended as a proof-of-concept and not for production-level scalability.
+As such, while common sense is to be used when implementing features, pre-optimization is not desired.
+For example, the application should be able to support 10 concurrent users at all times, or roughly 150 requests per minute (if each user were to make a request every 4 seconds).

+### 3.6.
+Reliability
+The application will not crash or produce unexpected errors when within the performance confines outlined in section 3.5.
+Additionally, Subby will likely depend on a separate database server, so cases where this server becomes unavailable should be considered.
+As this is a proof of concept, load balancing, automated scaling, host health checks, or other reliability strategies are not required at this stage.

+### 3.7.
+Security
+There are a few main areas of concern for the security of this application:
+* **User Passwords:** User passwords must be hashed with a unique salt in the event that a malicious actor were to obtain a dump of the database.
+Additionally, user invitations must use one-time tokens; password resets require confirmation; and administrators are able to modify user account access should a user become compromised.
+* **Administrators:** Administrator accounts have powerful capabilities, and should only be created manually via migration.
+No UI shall exist allowing a user or administrator to change their permission level.
+* **SQL Injection:** No queries are to be manually written that might allow for a user to supply a malicious payload.
+* **Logging:** Basic logging should be done for future investigation of security issues (request information such as route, client IP, etc).

 # 4.0.
 Revision History

 ---
 ## Version 1.1
 * **Section 3**
+    * Navdeep Sharma [1] [2018-05-27]
+    * Sarah Younes [1, 1.1, 1.2] [2018-05-27]
-    * Alex Kirsopp [2.1.4, ]
+    * Alex Kirsopp [2.1.4, 3.4-3.7] [2018-05-28]

 * **Other**
     * Alex Kirsopp - Markdown

 ## Version 1.0
 * **Section 1**
-    * Sandra Sung [1.1 - 1.5] [2018-05-20]
+    * Sandra Sung [1.1-1.5] [2018-05-20]

 * **Section 2**
-    * Sandra Sung [2.1 - 2.5] [2018-05-20]
+    * Sandra Sung [2.1-2.5] [2018-05-20]
     * Jingchi Chen [2.1.4] [2018-05-20]
-    * Xiaochao Luo[2.1][2018-05-22]
+    * Xiaochao Luo[2.1] [2018-05-22]
-    * Sizhao Lin [2.1.3' [2018-05-23]
+    * Sizhao Lin [2.1.3] [2018-05-23]
     * Sarah Younes [2.1, 2.1.4] [2018-05-20]